StatMixedML/gbdt-explained/README.md

-# gbdt-explained
+# Understanding How Gradient Boosted Decision Trees Work
-Understanding how GBDTs use gradient and Hessian information
+This repo explains how GBDTs like XGBoost and LightGBM leverage gradients and Hessians for their workings